If you and your spouse are separating, you might have questions about what happens to your:

 - the options for receiving them.

-See Questions and Answers About Pension Division on the Breakdown of a Relationship in British Columbia (the "Q&A") on the BC Law Institute website for lots of helpful information about this.
+See Questions and Answers About Pension Division on the Breakdown of a Relationship in British Columbia on the BC Law Institute website for lots more helpful information about pensions.

 Here are some common situations that turn up when people separate and they want to sort out pension benefits.